 2. Please make sure you are using the best browser for your particular computer.
 Unless you are using an actual PC, you probably need to use the most native browser to that system -- such as Safari for Apple, Microsoft Edge for a Surface Pro, and Chrome for a Chromebook.

-Additional Research Guides which are particularly helpful given the focus on virtual services and tools at this time include:
+Additional Research Guides which are particularly helpful for their subject content or given the focus on virtual services and tools at this time include:

-For the safety and wellbeing of our community, Geisel Library and the Biomedical Library Building are closed effective Monday, March 16, 2020 until further notice.
+For the safety and wellbeing of our community, Geisel Library and WongAvery Library are closed effective Monday, March 16, 2020 until further notice.

 Latin American Studies is an interdisciplinary subject area which involves many countries (at least 23), regions (MesoAmerica, Central America, South America and others), languages and cultures (Spanish, African, English, French, Portuguese, and Indigenous) and many subject disciplines, including Anthropology, Art and Art History, History, Economics, Geography, International Affairs, Linguistics, Literature, Music, Political Science, Religion, and Sociology.

 For learning or practicing Spanish, Mango Languages, offered via the UCSD LInguistics Department is a great online resource.